ericpeterson91/react-notes/README.md

 ### Information

- - This project was created following Chris Blakely's Youtube Tutorial.
+ - This project was created following a YouTube tutorial from Chris Blakely.
  - I am still working to get the localStorage.getItem functionality to work.
 I cannot get notes to persist after a page refresh.